Coronavirus and Walking

 The current outbreak of the Covid-19 Coronavirus has many people rightfully worried.

-With the relaxing of the lockdown in England on Wednesday 13th May, what are the differences between the various nations of the UK, and what can we or can't we do?
+With the relaxing of the lockdown in England on Wednesday 13th May and the changes in Scotland on Friday 29th May, what are the differences between the various nations of the UK, and what can we or can't we do?

 The simplest and safest answer is stay in your local area